-Matter How the matter was addressed Accounting policies Auditing standards require us to discuss with you the qualitative aspects of the School's accounting practices and financial reporting.
+Matter How the matter was addressed Matters requiring Board of Trustee input We have placed reliance on the Board's review and approval of the following matters: Minutes of the Board meetings; Implementation of such controls as is needed to ensure that financial statements are presented fairly; Management accounts; Annual budget; 10 Year Property Plan/maintenance plan; Notification of fraud; and Financial statements.
+Accounting policies Auditing standards require us to discuss with you the qualitative aspects of the School's accounting practices and financial reporting.
 We reviewed the financial statements of the School against the Kiwi Park Model and noted no material departures from the requirements.
-Materiality and adjusted/ unadjusted differences Materiality means, in the context of an audit or review, if financial information is omitted, misstated or not disclosed it has the potential to affect the decisions of users of the financial statements.
-Materiality is used by auditors in making judgements on the amount of work to be performed, which balances require work and for evaluating the financial report.
-Materiality is initially calculated at the planning stage and has an influence on the amount of work we do, as well as where we direct our audit efforts.
+Materiality and adjusted/ unadjusted differences Materiality means, in the context of an audit or review, if financial information is omitted, misstated, or not disclosed, it has the potential to affect the decisions of users of the financial statements.
+Materiality is used by auditors in making judgements on the amount of work to be performed, which balances require work and when evaluating the financial statements.
+Materiality is initially calculated at the planning stage of our audit and has an influence on the amount of work we do, as well as where we direct our efforts.
 Materiality is not only based on a numeric quantification but is assessed qualitatively for some balances and disclosures.
-There were no errors left uncorrected at the conclusion of the audit.
-During the course of our audit, we identified misstatements which have been corrected in the financial statements.
-These have been detailed in Appendix 1 of this report.
-It should be noted that the auditing standards do not require us to communicate misstatements that are considered "clearly trivial" and as such, if we identify such misstatements we will not communicate these to you.
+All adjusted and unadjusted differences identified during our audit (if any) have been detailed in Appendix 1 of this report.
+It should be noted that the auditing standards do not require us to communicate misstatements that are considered "clearly trivial" and as such, if we identify such misstatements, we will not communicate these to you.
 We consider "clearly trivial" to be 5% or less of our planned materiality.
-Going concern We have undertaken a review of management and those charged with governance' assessment of the ability of the School to continue as a going concern for 12 months from the date of signing the audit report and therefore whether the going concern basis for the preparation of the financial statements is appropriate.
-We identified no issues or concerns that lead us to conclude the going concern assumption cannot be relied upon.
-Fraud During the audit, no matters relating to fraud, concerning either employees or management, have come to our attention.
-It should be noted that our audit is not designed to detect fraud, however, should instances of fraud come to our attention, we will report them to you.
-Compliance with laws and regulations We have made enquiries in relation to compliance with laws and regulations during the course of our audit.
-We have not become aware of any instances of non-compliance with laws and regulations which has materially impacted the financial position or performance of the School.